zoealinea/zoealinea.github.io/README.md

 ## 🛠 project set-up

-To install all dependencies necessary for running the application, navigate to the project's main directory and run:
+To install all dependencies necessary for running this application, navigate to the project's main directory and run:

    ```sh
    npm install